-In 2009, in the case of EDF (Services) Limited v.
+In 2009, in EDF (Services) Limited v.
 Romania, an ICSID tribunal dismissed all the claims made by United Kingdom investor EDF (Services) Limited and, in a rare decision, ordered the reimbursement by the claimant of US\$6 million of legal costs for the benefit of the Romanian state.